curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 This is the story of my birth.

+## Warmup story

+(does it need a slower warmup before this really intense stuff, to get used to my style?)
+Maybe the climax of "No worthy human"?

 # Religion #1: Minimum Viable Purpose

 *The purpose of existence is to continue existing.*